 October is recognized as National Estate Planning Awareness Month.
 Many people think that estate plans are for someone else, not them.
 They may rationalize that they are too young or don’t have enough money to reap the tax benefits of a plan.
 But as the following list makes clear, estate planning is for everyone, regardless […]

-A trust is a legal arrangement through which one person (or an institution, such as a bank or law firm), called a “trustee,” holds legal title to property for another person, called a “beneficiary.”
+A trust is a legal arrangement through which one person (or an institution, such as a bank or law firm), called a “trustee,” holds legal title to the property for another person, called a “beneficiary.”
 Trusts fall into two basic categories: testamentary and inter vivos.
-A testamentary trust is one created by your will, and it […]
+A testamentary trust is one created by your will, and […]

 Careful planning in advance can help protect your estate for your spouse or children.
 If you make a plan before you need long-term care, you may have the luxury of distributing or protecting your assets in advance.
 This way, when you do need long-term care, you will quickly qualify for Medicaid benefits.